facebookarchive/react-native-fbsdk/Sample/HelloFacebook/README.md

-# HellopFacebook Sample App
+# HelloFacebook Sample App
-HellopFacebook is a react-native app using react-native-fbsdk.
+HelloFacebook is a react-native app using react-native-fbsdk.
 This app showcases a Facebook login button and a share dialog.

 To run the iOS project,